 The number of transfers may be governed by the necessity of subsidiary companies nature of job and training needs.
 When managerial and technical competence of locals is very low, headquarters may have to send large number of managers to run the subsidiary.
 In service sector the availability of competent local managers may, be more than in industry which requires more skilled operations.
-Local pressures and prejudices may necessitate training more local people and placing them on the job instead of transfers at a large scale conditions favour a country by country strategy, locals may be to adopt a more global strategy, MNEs use more expatriates.
+Local pressures and prejudices may necessitate training more local people and placing them on the job instead of transfers at a large scale from the headquarters.
+Also where conditions favour a country by country strategy, locals may be preferred.
+But when there is a need to adopt a more global strategy, MNEs use more expatriates.